kwaziio/terraform-aws-network/README.md

 Placeholder | Description
 --- | ---
-`REPLACE_WITH_NETWORK_NAME` | Replace this w/ a Network Name that Makes Sense for Your Use Case (i.e., `development`, `production`)
-`REPLACE_WITH_VPN_IP` | Replace this w/ the IP Address of Your VPN (If You're Not Using a VPN, Add Each Admin's IP Address to the List)
-`X` | Replace the Second Octet Value w/ Any Number from 0 to 255
+`REPLACE_WITH_NETWORK_NAME` | Replace this w/ a Network Name that Makes Sense for Your Use Case `REPLACE_WITH_VPN_IP` | Replace this w/ the IP Address of Your VPN or Personal Device `X` | Replace the Second Octet Value w/ Any Number from 0 to 255

 ## Need Help?

 Working in a strict environment?
 Struggling to make design decisions you feel comfortable with?
 Want help from an expert that you can rely on -- one who won't abandon you when the job is finished?

 Check us out at [https://www.kwazi.io](https://www.kwazi.io).

 ## Designing a Deployment